ldl585211/Research_project_simulator/README.md

 key_interval = 5.0
 ```

-The evaluated packet loss rate is varied from 0 to 95% in increments of 5%
+The evaluated packet loss rates are 0% to 95% with an increment of 5%.

-All the above parameters can be adjusted by users according to their experimental requirements.
+All the above parameters can be modified by users according to their experimental requirements.

 ---